alexgubanow/icu/docs/userguide/icu4c/build.md

 IXMI_XX_DA --> libicudt_XX_e.dll
 ```

-You should point the LOADMOD environment variable at a partitioned data set extended (PDSE) and point the LOADEXP environment variable at a partitioned data set (PDS).
-The PDSE can be allocated with the following attributes:
+You should point the ICU_BUILD_HLQ environment variable at a partitioned data set extended (PDSE), can be allocated with the following attributes:

 ```
 Data Set Name . . . : USER.ICU.LOAD